Nicholas Jouriles , MD

 Residency: Denver Health

-Clinical Topics: EMS, Medical Emergencies
+Topics: EMS, Medical Emergencies, Teaching, Personal Development

-His publications focus on the education and administrative aspects of emergency medicine.
+Nicholas Jouriles, MD, is Professor and Chair of Emergency Medicine at Northeast Ohio Medical University.
+He is the current President of the ED Benchmarking Alliance and the past President of ACEP.
+He has served on or chaired many committees for CORD, ACEP, IFEM, and SAEM, and as an ABEM examiner.
+Dr. Jouriles focuses his publications on the education and administrative aspects of emergency medicine.
 His textbook chapter features include diseases of the myocardium and pericardium and oncologic emergencies.
-Many of his previous trainees and mentees now occupy significant leadership positions in EM.
+Many of his previous trainees and mentees now occupy significant leadership positions in emergency medicine.

 - Describe three significant milestones in EM's development